DaisyMolving/DaisyMolving.github.io/_posts/2016-10-12-4-simple-rules-intro.markdown

 <strong>The Four Rules Order Debate</strong>

 There are two camps generally when it comes to the priority of the the four rules.
 Some follow them as they are written here, others feel that minimising duplication is more important than expressing intent.

 I think the most insightful readings of the priority here have been from those who suggest that the two middle rules act in a feedback loop, one always introducing the other.
 It is easy to see how closely related they are in the game of life cell example above, when expressive naming prevents unneccessary, and potentially harmful, removal of duplication.
 On the other side of the coin removal of duplication creates more specific functions, which in turn clearly expresses intent.

 <strong>Make Things Small</strong>

 The final rule is to make things small.
-This means the keep functions to a single purpose and to keep classes and modules with only one reason to change.
+This means to keep functions to a single purpose and to create classes and modules that have only one reason to change.
 Keeping things small also means ensuring that unneccessary functionality is not created, as the simpler an application the more extensible it is.

 The YAGNI, or You Aren't Going To Need It, principle states that a programmer should not add functionality until deemed necessary.
 By removing anything that does not serve the application we are also advocating the Open/Closed Principle, that is that your code should be open to extension and closed to modification.

 The smaller the function the better it serves its purpose, and the smaller the class or module the more obvious its containment of such functions.